Sarah Lytle, Ph.D. (Executive Director)

-Sarah Lytle, Ph.D., is the Senior Advisor of the Playful Learning Landscapes Action Network (PLLAN).
+Sarah Lytle, Ph.D., is the Executive Director of the Playful Learning Landscapes Action Network (PLLAN).
 She comes to PLLAN after a decade at the University of Washington’s Institute for Learning & Brain Sciences, where she was most recently the Director of Outreach and Education.

 Sarah is an expert in child development and has conducted research on language development and children’s interactions with screen media.
 She has more than a decade of experience in connecting science to practice, working extensively with parents, early learning providers, and policymakers to promote evidence-based interactions with children.